About University Studies

 - only from 2023:

-First-Year Experience for University Studies Majors
+First-Year Experience for US Majors

-As early as 2007, University Studies offered a first-year experience course to students.
+As early as 2007, US offered a first-year experience course to students.
 During these first years, the course was taught by US advisors but housed in courses owned by other departments.
 The first course was UNIV 1004, College Success Strategies, and credit for the course did not count toward graduation.
-In 2010, the course was re-designed to comply with QEP and VT’s Pathways to Success initiative and was offered in a variety of delivery modes including traditional, online, and blended sections.
+In 2010, the course was redesigned to comply with QEP and VT’s Pathways to Success initiative and was offered in a variety of delivery modes including traditional, online, and blended sections.
 In 2011, the course was offered under a new number and as a special study, UNIV 2984.

 Starting in Fall 2019, UNIV 1824 officially counts as a General Education course.
-This means students who take UNIV 1824-Pathways to Success for 3 credit hours receive a Concept 3: Reasoning in Social Science course.
+This means students who take UNIV 1824 Pathways to Success for 3 credit hours receive a Concept 3: Reasoning in Social Science course.
 The UNIV 1824 course completes 3 of the 6 credit hours needed for Concept 3 for Pathways to General Education.